aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 as is illustrated below.
 Note that in the plot below I make a few minor modifications:

-1. I assume that the number of Type A voters are the high likelihood yes voters
-2. I assume that Type A voters are 4% of the campus population
+1. I assume that Type A voters are 4% of the campus population
-3. I assume that Type B voters are only 2% of the campus population
+2. I assume that Type B voters are only 2% of the campus population

 ```R